alex-palmer616/THM-APalmer/Rooms/advent-of-cyber-2022/day-1/readme.md

 8. Communication with the compromised goes through me.

-With each of the peices being:
+With each of the pieces being:

 - Command and Control (C2)